-Traditional tooth replacement solutions like fixed bridges and dentures only replace those parts of missing teeth that are visible above the gum line.
+Traditional tooth replacement solutions like fixed bridges and dentures only replace those parts of missing teeth that are visible above the gumline.
 What’s unique about dental implants is that they’re strategically inserted into the jawbone, replacing everything from the roots up to the chewing surface.
-You’ll be happy to know that Dr. Paige Prather has completed advanced to safely and successfully complete dental implant procedures all in the comfort of our dental office.
-If you’re interested in finding out more about dental implants in Franklin, continue reading or call our team to schedule a consultation today!
+You’ll be happy to know that Dr. Paige Prather has completed advanced training to safely and seamlessly recomplete your smile with biocompatible zirconia dental implants.
+She and our team can be with you through every part of the treatment process.
+If you’re interested in finding out more about this procedure, continue reading or call our Franklin dental team to schedule a consultation today!

-For those patients who have experienced more advanced tooth loss, we offer restoration using dental implant supported prosthetics.
-Our tooth replacement prosthetics include fixed bridges, partial dentures, and full dentures.
-These options are able to help people with varying degrees of tooth loss, including those who are missing one or more teeth.
+Our tooth replacement prosthetics include crowns, fixed bridges, partial dentures, and full dentures.
+These options are able to help people with varying degrees of tooth loss.
 No matter how many teeth you’re missing, Dr. Prather will ensure you achieve your desired results.

 During your consultation, Dr. Prather will look for three important factors: